Coding-Cuddles/mars-rover-python-kata/README.md

 control software that translates the commands sent from Earth to instructions that the rover understands.

+NASA engineers treat the surface of Mars as a square grid, with side's length being a power of two, e.g., 4x4, 8x8, 16x16, etc.

-To facilitate navigation, we treat the Mars surface as a grid where the rover's location is defined by coordinates (x, y) and an orientation represented by one of the four compass directions (N, S, W, or E).
+On the grid, the rover's location is defined by coordinates (x, y) and an orientation represented by one of the four compass directions (N, S, W, or E).
+Coordinates (0, 0) represent the bottom left corner of the grid.

-Given an initial rover's location, NASA sends commands encoded as a sequence of characters (string):
+Given an initial rover's location, NASA sends commands encoded as a sequence (string) of characters with the following meaning:

 * 'L' and 'R' turn the rover 90 degrees left or right, respectively;
 * 'F' and 'B' move the rover forward or backward one grid point.

 ### Exercise 1

-NASA engineers treat the surface of Mars as a square grid, with each side's length being a power of two.

-Also, each grid point might contain an obstacle, so we need to implement obstacle detection.
-If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence, and reports the obstacle.

 For *Opportunity*, the grid had the torus (or "donut") topology, where (think games like Snake or Pacman) the rover vanishes on the top and reappears on the